TobiasKjrsgaard/vagrant/roles/init/README.md

 ## Tasks
+* Update information on available packages in the apt cache
+* Install commonly used apt software packages (see list below)
 * Set machine hostname to `hostname` variable if defined
 * Set current timezone to `init_timezone` variable if defined
 * Generate locales listed in the `init_locales` variable